mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 required.

-This abstraction is necessary because allowing DNS resolvers to inject links or user-visible messages brings unique challenges.
+This abstraction is necessary because allowing DNS resolvers to inject links or user-visible messages would bring unique challenges.
 DNS resolvers are often automatically configured by unknown networks and DNS responses are unauthenticated, so these messages can come from untrusted parties -- including attackers (e.g., the so-called "coffee shop" attack) that leverage many users'